DoeringChristian/pandoc_resume/markdown/resume.md

 :   **Python:** Experience using python for writing scripts utilizing PyTorch, TensorFlow and mitsuba for ML.

-:   **Rust:** Experience using Rust for GPGPU and graphics programming.
+:   **Rust:** Experience using Rust for GPGPU and graphics' programming.
     As Rust seems to be a promising new language for low and high level programming without some caveats of C++, I use it for my personal projects.